 - there are other alternatives and options for the applicant instead of TANF benefits;

 - an applicant should consider jobs and other resources (such as child support) before pursuing TANF;

-- if an applicant chooses to apply for assistance, the individual is requesting help finding a job; and
+- if an applicant chooses to apply for assistance, the person is requesting help finding a job; and

-- even if an applicant chooses not to apply for TANF, the individual can still apply for Medical Programs and the Supplemental Nutrition Assistance Program (SNAP) to support employment while working toward self-sufficiency.
+- even if an applicant chooses not to apply for TANF, the person can still apply for Medical Programs and the Supplemental Nutrition Assistance Program (SNAP) to support employment while working toward self-sufficiency.

-Ten-Ten-Thirteen Concept — Time periods used to determine the first month of an overissuance claim.
-The individual has 10 days to report the change; the advisor has 10 days to act on the change; and the notice of adverse action expires in 13 days.
+Ten-Ten-Thirteen Concept — Time periods used to determine the first month of an over-issuance claim.
+The person has 10 days to report the change; the advisor has 10 days to act on the change; and the notice of adverse action expires in 13 days.

 - stores individual and case information;

 - processes eligibility determinations for multiple programs based on data provided through direct input and interfaces with other systems;